sopier/djangobook-Updated-to-1.8/third-edition/chapter_03.rst

   silently, displaying nothing in the place of the tag.

 .. note::
-    The ``include`` tag should be considered as an implementation of "render this subtemplate and include the HTML", not as "parse this subtemplate and include its contents as if it were part of the parent".
-    This means that there is no shared state between included templates -- each include is a completely independent rendering process.
+    There is no shared state between included templates -- each include is a completely independent rendering process.

     Blocks are evaluated *before* they are included.
 This means that a template